What is Yogafort?

-Held on March 22nd to the 24th of this year (2019), it coincided with a long-weekend getaway my husand and I had planned over the first weekend of spring break.
+Held on March 22nd to the 24th in 2019, it coincided with a long-weekend getaway my husband and I had already planned.

 My husband and I are college/university instructors with fairly hectic schedules (oftentimes one or both of us teach at more than one school during a term).
 Plus, my husband has his own business as a Financial Planner.
 So when the schools are closed for break, that’s a golden opportunity for a travel fix and much needed R & R.

 I’d wanted to visit Idaho for some time.
 I spent most of my life living in California, but now that I live in Oregon, Idaho is right next door.
 This makes it an ideal place for a quick getaway.

 When we told people we were going to Boise, they always had a quizzical and somewhat perplexed look on their faces before asking, “WHY”?

 I’m not sure why it was such a surprising choice.
 My guess is that being Oregonians, maybe Idaho is just “meh” for them.
 San Francisco is like that for me.
 While I know it’s a great place, it just doesn’t hold much allure since I grew up going there often on day trips.